Stewart (name)

-Stewart is a Scottish surname derived from the Gaelic Stiùbhart meaning steward.
+Stewart is a Scottish and English surname, also used as a given name.
+It is possibly derived from the old English word "stigweard", a compound of "stig" meaning household, and "weard", a guardian (ward), or from the Gaelic Stiùbhart meaning steward.
 Alternative spellings are Stuart, Steward and Steuart.
 The surname Stewart has large concentrations in the United States (mainly in the Deep South, and the other southern states), United Kingdom (mainly in Scotland, Northern Ireland, North East England, South West England, Cumbria, Lancashire, and Yorkshire), Canada, Jamaica, New Zealand, Australia and elsewhere that has large Scottish or Ulster Scots diaspora.

 The progenitor of the Stewart family was Alan fitz Flaad, a Breton knight who settled in England after the Norman Conquest.
 His son, Walter fitz Alan, relocated to Scotland during the Anarchy and became the High Steward of Scotland, hence the origin of the surname.
 In 2014, Stewart was the 66th-most common surname in the United Kingdom.

 House of Stewart

 One of the hereditary Stewart stewards, Walter Stewart, married Marjorie Bruce, daughter of King Robert I, and founded the royal House of Stewart, beginning with their son King Robert II.
 The House of Stewart was the longest serving royal dynasty of Scotland.
 Mary, Queen of Scots formalised the use of the spelling Stuart, while resident in France, in order to preserve the correct pronunciation.
 In 1603, the Stewart King James VI of Scotland became King James I of England and Wales by his succession to Queen Elizabeth I. The Stewart dynasty ruled Scotland, England and Wales (with an interruption during Cromwell's Commonwealth after the English Civil War) until 1714, when Queen Anne died and the British Crown passed to the German Electors of Hanover.

 The grandson of James II, Prince Charles Edward Stuart, led the last attempt to restore the Stewart dynasty to the British Crown in 1745-6 and became known to history as "Bonnie Prince Charlie".
 This attempted coup d'état ended in the slaughter of Charles' army at the Battle of Culloden in April, 1746.